requirejs/element/README.md

 * CSS: how to load
 * expand polymer/xtag comparison?

-on refactor:
-* update in file comments
-* update readme
-* update sample

-Updates to do:

-* element is needed because need outside ID for the tag ID, not the module's actual ID (packages issue)
-* creates an _element property to hold selectors and multiplexed lifeCycle event listeners.
-But only functions, no getters/setters.
-* mixins that are arrays are traversed for nested mixins.

-* template depends on element, it uses 'element!' in deps name, and it uses element for the document.register() functionality.
-* selectors: are only remembered once, on init.

 ## Spec questions

 * If document.register in browser, when parsing HTML, need to wait for async load of things before starting.
 A "delay parsing" api, that then is called later to continue?
 Would allow for img/ Using template tag, but requires special knowledge.

+* :unresolved matches selectors that have not been upgraded, for FOUC handling, but also, could poll until no others for load event?

+* Some "customElementsReady" when all unknown elements resolved?

 * Need to manually do the setPropFromAttr after creation, but should that happen automatically?
 Same with attibuteChangedCallback.

-* :unresolved matches selectors that have not been upgraded, for FOUC handling, but also, could poll until no others for load event?

 * what triggers "all unresolved have been resolved"?